jkim574/fullstack-gpt/README.md

 # ChefGPT

-`ChefGPT.py` is a central component of our project, leveraging FastAPI and GPT technologies to revolutionize the discovery of Korean recipes.
+`ChefGPT.py` is a central component of my project, utilizing FastAPI and GPT technologies to revolutionize the discovery of Korean recipes.
 This application blends the speed of FastAPI with cutting-edge AI to offer a unique culinary experience.

 ## Features